September is National Yoga Awareness Month

 - Simply put… yoga will make you feel better.
 And not just right after you finish a class or your own practice.
 This feeling carries you throughout your day.
 Scientific studies have shown the benefits of yoga on overall health, over and over again.
 It literally cleanses your organs, and yes, EVEN HELPS HANGOVERS!
 Yoga has been studied to help cure depression as well.
 Susan Orem, a yoga teacher in New York City and the owner of the Heathen Hill yoga retreat in the Catskills, says that a brief 20- to 30-minute yoga sequence that includes sun salutations, along with a few good twists and restorative poses, may bring extreme relief.
 (New York Times).

 - There are many different yoga practices.
 Try them, and find a practice that you enjoy.
 I have linked you to different types and styles of yoga- click here.
-I have yet to try Bikram yoga, or hot yoga, which I am dying to try.
-The yoga practice I have mostly done for years is called ashtanga yoga, or power yoga.
+I have yet to try Bikram yoga or yin yoga.
+The yoga practice I did for years is called ashtanga yoga, or power yoga and the last few years I enjoy a great vinyasa flow.
 But there are benefits to all the different types.
+I will be teaching a weekly hot vinyasa flow class starting next Monday.

 - You don’t have to spend lots of money on yoga to re-balance yourself.
 You can create your own yoga space.
-All you need is a good yoga mat, a space to call your own, some water, perhaps a nice smelling candle, and a good DVD.
+All you need is a good yoga mat, a space to call your own, some water, perhaps a nice smelling candle, and a good DVD or app.
 I discovered yoga for stress relief purposes, and a friend of mine who did the same, told me about this yoga DVD for stress relief.
-But there are a ton on the market, and if you turn on your TV in the early am, chances are, you can catch one live.
+But there are a ton on the market, and one great app is called Downward Dog.
+Additionally, if you turn on your TV in the early am, chances are, you can catch one live.
 I find TV yoga quite easy, so if I’m too lazy to go to a yoga class at the gym, I will do the thirty minute TV yoga, and add some harder poses at the end to further challenge myself.

 - Yoga is truly for EVERYONE- young and old.
 Beside making you feel better, yoga will build your strength and flexibility, and I say it again… decrease stress!
 Yoga promotes a balance between the mind, body, and spirit FOR ALL WHO PRACTICE IT REGULARLY.
 And I will be honest, yoga WILL give you a longer, leaner body, and promote better posture (if you combine it with healthy eating).
 So even if you do yoga as your ‘workout,’ (another reason I did yoga at the beginning), over time, you will feel all those other benefits as well.